 Stick with tailored, fitted clothing

-Layers can be beautiful and add dimension to photos, but be mindful of the fabrics of the layers you are choosing for your photo, so that you don’t look bulky.
-No one wants to look bigger than they are!
-You can certainly wear a jacket or sweater, which are professional, appropriate options, but make sure they are tailored to your body.
+Layers can be beautiful and add dimension to photos, but be mindful of the fabrics of the layers you are choosing for your photo.
+Too many layers can add bulk, and no one wants to look bigger than they are!
+A jacket or sweater are professional, appropriate options, but make sure they are tailored to your body.
 A thin, cashmere sweater or a fitted blazer are also great options.